privacy-scaling-explorations/zkevm-specs/specs/keccak256/variable-length-input.md

 Columns:

+- `is_enabled` A flag allows the lookup consumer to disable the lookup check.
 - `hash_id` Sequential number for grouping different hash
 - `input_len` Length for correct padding
 - `input` 136 bytes to be absorbed in this round